Thirty-Three (song)

 "Thirty-Three" is a song by American alternative rock band the Smashing Pumpkins.
 It was the fifth and final single from their third album, Mellon Collie and the Infinite Sadness (1995), in November 1996.
 It was the first single released after the firing of Jimmy Chamberlin and death of Jonathan Melvoin.
 The song peaked at 39 on the US Billboard Hot 100, becoming the band's fourth and final top-40 hit there, number seven in New Zealand and the top 30 in Canada and the United Kingdom.
 In Canada, it coincidentally finished at number 33 on the RPM Alternative 30 year-end chart for 1997.

 Background

 The song was described by Billy Corgan as "a simple song in a country tuning", and was the first song that he wrote after the Siamese Dream tour.
 The guitars in the song are tuned to EGBGBE half a step down, and the drum machine track is exactly the same track Corgan recorded when he laid down the demo version of the song, because he was unable to recreate it.

 In a taping of VH1 Storytellers on August 24, 2000, Corgan joked that he planned on making "Thirty-Three", "Sixty-Six", and "Ninety-Nine", but only finished "Thirty-Three".
+Regarding the song's origin, Corgan stated:

-When the band released their greatest hits collection in 2001, Thirty-Three made neither the international nor the US version.
+When the band released their greatest hits collection in 2001, "Thirty-Three" made neither the international nor the US version.
 It was included, however, on the Greatest Hits Video Collection.